codespell-project/codespell/README.rst

 Fix common misspellings in text files.
 It's designed primarily for checking misspelled words in source code, but it can be used with other files as well.
-It is not a general spell checker.
+It does not check for word membership in a complete dictionary, but instead looks for a set of common misspellings.
+Therefore it might catch errors like "adn", but it will not catch "adnasdfasdf".

 Useful links
 ------------